Chysie-YU-0413/Notally-Extended/README.md

 ### Background
-Notally was created because I wanted to make something that was beautiful and at the same time, useful.
-It's extremely light, there are minimal dependencies and lines of code.
+Notally Extended is a lightweight note-taking app based on Notally, aiming to make the software more modern and add more features on top of the original version.
+Thanks to the original author @OmGodse.

 ### Features
 * Widgets